OpenID Connect Authorization Code flow for upfront permissions¶

 When using the OIDC authorization code flow for authenticating payments, cards or accounts the permission needs to be registered upfront.
 This requires you to go through some extra steps before you can start with the OIDC authorization code flow.

-- Get an access token from BankID OIDC
+- 3. Get an access token from BankID OIDC

-- Register the permission
+- 5. Register the permission

-- Pass the permission to the redirect flow
+- 6. Pass permission to redirect flow

-- Finally Get the signed permission
+- 8. Get the signed permission

 scope available.